whitnotmax/infinite-craft-multiplayer-extension/README.md

 You can change the URL of the server that the extension connects to by right-clicking the extension icon and accessing the options page (by default, it tries to connect to localhost).

+If you want to uninstall the extension and you care about your progress, make sure to return to singleplayer mode first (to restore your progress), otherwise it will be lost!

 ## Running the server
 The server code is located in the `server` directory.
 Run `yarn start-server` to automatically reload when the server code changes.